Back to Where We Were in August: GOP Has Potential to ‘Run The Table’ In Georgia; May Win All 6 Key Statewide Offices

 * In the election for Secretary of State, incumbent Republican Brian Kemp defeats Democrat Doreen Carter 52% to 40%.

 * In the election for Attorney General, incumbent Republican Sam Olens defeats Democrat Greg Hecht 51% to 39%.

-Cell-phone respondents and home-phone respondents are included in this research: SurveyUSA interviewed 800 state of KY adults 10/25/14 through 10/29/14.
-Of the adults, 704 were registered to vote.
-Of the registered voters, 597 were determined by SurveyUSA to be likely to vote in the 11/04/14 General Election.
-This research was conducted using blended sample, mixed-mode.
-Respondents reachable on a home telephone (72% of likely voters) were interviewed on their home telephone in the recorded voice of a professional announcer.
-Respondents not reachable on a home telephone (28% of likely voters) were shown a questionnaire on their smartphone, tablet or other electronic device.
+Cell-phone respondents and home-phone respondents included in this research: SurveyUSA interviewed 750 state of GA adults 10/30/14 through 11/02/14.
+Of the adults, 638 were registered to vote.
+Of the registered voters, 591 were determined by SurveyUSA to have already returned a ballot, or to vote at the precinct.
+This research was conducted using blended sample, mixed mode.
+Respondents reachable on a home telephone (69% of likely voters) were interviewed on their home telephone in the recorded voice of a professional announcer.
+Respondents not reachable on a home telephone (31% of likely voters) were shown a questionnaire on their smartphone, tablet or other electronic device.
 A candidate for statewide office in GA needs to reach 50% on Election Day, or a runoff is required.
 You must credit WXIA-TV in Atlanta if you air, cite or publish these results in whole or part.